daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 To compress vertices even further, I encode them in meshlet-space, instead of local space.
 It can save us good 1-6 bits (3-5 in average) per vertex channel, depending on meshlet spatial size.
 Now, this is how I encode vertex:
 `round((f - meshlet-center) * pow(2, precision))`.

-We can calculate new vertex bit size using this technique.
-Let's say, we still have 1D vertex laying at 5.0 and it belongs to a meshlet with center at 4.2.
-Now, to calculate new bit size, we use this: `ceil(log2(round((5.0 - 4.2) * pow(2, 8)))`, and it returns us 8 - which is 3 bits less than previous result, meaning that we saved additional 3 bits **per channel**.
+We can calculate new vertex bit size using this technique: let's say, we still have 1D vertex laying at 5.0 and now it belongs to a meshlet with center at 4.2.
+Now, to calculate new bit size, I use this: `ceil(log2(round((5.0 - 4.2) * pow(2, 8)))`, and it returns us 8 - which is 3 bits less than previous result, meaning that we saved additional 3 bits *per channel*.

 Important note: meshlet centers **must** be quantized as well in order to avoid geometry cracks between meshlets.

 ### Bit stream
 All this compression and 3-5 bits savings don't make any sense if I still have byte-aligned data structures.
 I needed a data structure which is not aligned to a byte - I needed a bit stream.

 Using a bit stream instead of array of float32/float16/uint/int, I can compress vertices much effectively, because not a single bit will be wasted: data is packed as much as possible.
 This technique turned out to work really well on GPU - I simply use GPU bit stream reader to fetch vertex data.
-By providing an offset in *bits* and num of bits to read, the reader returns us a `uint` representing encoded value.
+By providing an offset *in bits* and num of bits to read, the reader returns us a `uint` representing encoded value.

 Considering that I deal with non-byte-aligned data, I can't just load some value from bit stream and expect it to have sign.
 To solve this, I used a trick called "bit extend", which expands sign bit, effectively restoring sign of the value.

 ### Per-meshlet bitrate
 So far, I had uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
 However, this quantization system is designed for use in pair with per-meshlet LODs.
-Using Epic Games' Nanite implementation of meshlet-level lods, each consecutive LOD will have spatially bigger and bigger meshlets, which increases bitrate for all previous LODs, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).
+Using Epic Games' Nanite implementation of meshlet-level lods, each consecutive LOD will have spatially bigger meshlets, which will increase bitrate for all previous LODs' meshlets, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).

 To solve this problem, I decided to have variable per-meshlet bitrate.
 Now, each each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
 It requires storing bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.

 ### Decoding
-As mentioned in previous slides, I wanted decoding to be as fast as possible.
+As mentioned in previous sections, I wanted decoding to be as fast as possible.
-To decode, I needed to convert a signed encoded vertex to a float, divide it by `pow(2, precision)` and add meshlet center which vertex belongs to to transform from meshlet-space to local space.
+To decode, I needed to convert a signed encoded vertex to a float, divide it by `pow(2, precision)` and add meshlet center which vertex belongs to in order to transform a vertex from meshlet-space to local (mesh) space.
 In my implementation, I use GLSL built-in ldexp() function for division of a float by POT - it basically adds a signed integer to float’s exponent, effectively multiplying / dividing it by POT value.

 ### Compression results
 Considering that compression is done based on per-meshlet bitrate, it highly depends on such variables
 as: parameters passed to mesh clusterizer, desired precision and overall mesh spatial size.

-For test, I quantized a [pistol model](https://sketchfab.com/3d-models/flintlock-pistol-6c3788f102474476b57a8d9b7f4ee9e8) using 8-bit grid.
+For test, I quantized [this pistol model](https://sketchfab.com/3d-models/flintlock-pistol-6c3788f102474476b57a8d9b7f4ee9e8) using 8-bit grid.
 Pistol is ~24 units (floats) in size.
 Results are:
 - Uncompressed size in bytes: 335616
 - Compressed size in bytes: 87808
 - Rate: 3.82